WilliamRagstad/simsteg/README.md

 A tool that takes an JPG or PNG image as input, hides some data in it and saves the new modified image.

 positional arguments:
-  input                 The input image file to be modified.
+  input                 The input image file.

 optional arguments:
   -h, --help            show this help message and exit